artyks/flow-recruitment/README.md

 - [x] implement frontend logic
 - [x] test if it works :)
 - [ ] pack the project into container

+### Day 5

+The plan for Day 5 is the following:

+- pack the project into container
+- fix some bugs
+- update form fixtures
+- update Readme with instruction

+#### Results:

+- [x] pack the project into container
+- [x] fix some bugs
+- [x] update form fixtures
+- [x] update Readme with instruction